pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- No!
+We're left with a tiny slice: the range from infinity and beyond.
-- But +/- Infinity cause problems because there is a tiny slice between infinity and null.
+- So using +/- Infinity causes problems because there is this tiny slice left over.
+  - As your database ages, you're going to have a bunch of records with just this sliver of nonsense time.
 - I used to have some code that detected literal `Infinity` and replaced it with NULL.
   - That kind of "helpfulness" seems contrary to the Postgres approach.
 - But accepting Infinity here is surely a footgun.